 Design Principle 2: Revenue Recognition Is a Product Requirement, Not a Finance Afterthought

 Under IFRS 15 and ASC 606, revenue recognition is governed by performance obligation completion, not by when cash is received.
-If your billing system isn't designed with this in mind, your finance team will be doing manual journal entries at month-end to correct the ERP's misunderstanding of when revenue was earned.
+If your billing system is not designed with this in mind, your finance team will be doing manual journal entries at month-end to correct the ERP's misunderstanding of when revenue was earned.

-I've seen this problem at every company that grew quickly and implemented billing before implementing a proper revenue recognition policy.
+I have seen this problem at every company that grew quickly and implemented billing before implementing a proper revenue recognition policy.
 The technical debt is enormous.
 It shows up as a material weakness in your financial controls.

 Design Principle 3: Build the Exception Path Before the Happy Path

 Every Q2C design starts with the happy path: the order is correct, the customer pays on time, the revenue maps cleanly.
-But the exceptions are where the real design work is.
+But the exceptions are where the real design work lives.
 What happens when a customer partially pays an invoice?
 When a subscription is cancelled mid-period?
 When a payment fails and retries?
 When a quote is revised after an order has been placed?

 Map every exception scenario before you write a line of code.
 Each one is a product decision.
-The wrong defaults will create financial misstatements or terrible customer experiences, often both simultaneously.
+The wrong defaults create financial misstatements or terrible customer experiences, often both simultaneously.

 The Scaling Test